 Want To Donate To Our Collection?
 AHS maintains collections for preservation, exhibition, education, and research within our stated scope.
 For more information about donating to the collection, please look at our Donor Information Sheet.
 Contact our Curator to determine if your items meet our collection criteria at 970.925.3721 x110 or email [email protected].

 - Donors will be required fill out and sign a Deed of Gift transferring legal ownership of the collection to AHS.

-Aspen Historical Society reserves the right to decline or remove submissions of inappropriate, duplicative, or irrelevant nature and is not obligated to include all donated content for this project or to preserve all donated project content for perpetuity.
+- AHS reserves the right to decline or remove submissions of duplicative, inappropriate, or irrelevant nature and is not obligated to preserve all donated content in perpetuity.